aidansmth/API-Relay/readme.md

 4. Configure HTTP and HTTPS forwarding rules.
 Your load balancer should accept both HTTP and HTTPS, but only forward all requests to your Elastic Beanstalk instance as HTTP.

-5. Test by requesting spin data using HTTPS, such as `https://[your custom domain]/spins/get`
+5. Test by requesting spin data using HTTPS, such as `https://[your custom domain]/spins/get`.

 ## Limitations
 - `/spins/get` only returns the last ten logged spins.
-- `/shows/get` returns either the current show and next upcoming show or, if no show is live, two upcoming shows.
+- `/shows/get` returns either the current show and next upcoming show or, if no show is live, next two upcoming shows.
 - Show info is only updated every fifteen minutes at minute 0, 15, 30, & 45 of each hour.
 If you update a live or upcoming show within Spinitron, use the `/shows/update` endpoint to force the server to update.
 - As show info is fetched at the top of the hour, it can take a second or two to update on the server.
 It's safe to fetch new show data three seconds after the top of the hour.